Lundy: Profile

 Lundy is the largest island in the Bristol Channel.
-It lies 19 km off the coast of Devon, about a third of the distance across the channel from Devon to Pembrokeshire in Wales.
+It lies 19 km off the coast of Devon, about a third of the distance across the channel from Devon to Pembrokeshire.
 Lundy gives its name to a British sea area.
 Lundy is included in the district of Torridge in Devon.
 In 2007, it had a resident population of 28 people.
 These include a warden, a ranger, an island manager, a farmer, bar and housekeeping staff, and volunteers.
 Most live in and around the village at the south of the island.
-Visitors include day-trippers and holiday makers staying overnight in rental properties or camping.
+Visitors include day trippers and holiday makers staying overnight in rental properties or camping.

 In a 2005 opinion poll of Radio Times readers, Lundy was named as Britain's tenth greatest natural wonder.
 The island has been designated a Site of Special Scientific Interest and it was England's first statutory Marine Nature reserve, and the first Marine Conservation Zone, because of its unique flora and fauna.
 It is managed by the Landmark Trust on behalf of the National Trust.